-Clean drinking water for the people of Shinyalu in the Kakamega region
+Clean drinking water for the people of Shinyalu, for a medical office and a hospital

 Donation of 6 AQQAcubes for filtering polluted water